WebAssembly/WASI/docs/DesignPrinciples.md

 proposal](https://github.com/WebAssembly/annotations/)'s annotation
 syntax.

-## Virtualization
+## Interposition

-Virtualization in the context of WASI interfaces is the ability for a Webassembly instance to implement a given WASI interface, and for a consumer WebAssembly instance to be able to use this implementation transparently.
+Interposition in the context of WASI interfaces is the ability for a Webassembly instance to implement a given WASI interface, and for a consumer WebAssembly instance to be able to use this implementation transparently.
 This can be used to adapt or attenuate the functionality of a WASI API without changing the code using it.

-In WASI, we envision virtualization will primarily be configured through the mechanisms in the interface types' [linking proposal](https://github.com/WebAssembly/interface-types/blob/linking/proposals/interface-types/linking/Explainer.md).
+In WASI, we envision interposition will primarily be configured through the mechanisms in the interface types' [linking proposal](https://github.com/WebAssembly/interface-types/blob/linking/proposals/interface-types/linking/Explainer.md).
-Imports are resolved when a module is instantiated, which may happen during the runtime of a larger logical application, so we can support virtualization of WASI APIs without defining them in terms of explicit dynamic dispatch mechanisms.
+Imports are resolved when a module is instantiated, which may happen during the runtime of a larger logical application, so we can support interposition of WASI APIs without defining them in terms of explicit dynamic dispatch mechanisms.

+Interposition is sometimes referred to as "virtualization", however we use "interposition" here because the word "virtualization" has several related meanings.

 ## Compatibility